NMRC Hosts Tour for USNA Midshipmen

+“This experience was different because I get to see the research side of things and how research works with the operational navy,” said midshipman 1st class Daba Fofana, a future Medical Corps officer.
+“As a future physician, it is helpful to know all sides of medicine.
+It gives us a more holistic view of what our impact will be when we choose our specialties after medical school.”

+In reaching out to students and recent graduates, NMRC can increase interest in Navy and Military Medicine fields critical to military readiness, such as microbiology, entomology, physiology and virology.
+By introducing potential candidates and interested minds to NMRC’s mission, it is helping to grow the future U.S. Navy workforce to ensure warfighter health and lethality.

-SILVER SPRING, Md.
-(April 24, 2025) Naval Medical Research Command (NMRC) hosts midshipmen from the U.S. Naval Academy, briefing them on NMRC facilities, capabilities and opportunities to better prepare them as future members of Navy Medicine’s mission to ensure warfighter readiness and lethality.
-NMRC is engaged in a broad spectrum of activities, from basic science in the laboratory to field studies in austere and remote areas of the world to investigations in operational environments.
-In support of the Navy, Marine Corps, and joint U.S. warfighters, researchers study infectious diseases, biological warfare detection and defense, combat casualty care, environmental health concerns, aerospace and undersea medicine, medical modeling, simulation, operational mission support, epidemiology and behavioral sciences.
-For 250 years, Navy Medicine, represented by more than 44,000 highly-trained military and civilian healthcare professionals, has delivered quality healthcare and enduring expeditionary medical support to the warfighter on, below, and above the sea and ashore.
-(U.S. Navy photo by Elliott Page /Released)
+NMRC, headquarters of Navy Medicine Research & Development, is engaged in a broad spectrum of activity from basic science in the laboratory to field studies in austere and remote areas of the world to investigations in operational environments.
+In support of Navy, Marine Corps and joint U.S. warfighter health, readiness and lethality, researchers study infectious diseases, biological warfare detection and defense, combat casualty care, environmental health concerns, aerospace and undersea medicine, operational mission support and epidemiology.

 |Date Taken: